Viscously Stirring Particle Disks into Lorentzians and Gaussians to Infer Dynamical and Collisional Masses (ARKS XIII): Summary and discussion

-In Appendix \ref{sec:appendix} we show how viscous stirring in shear-dominated disks leads to vertical Lorentzians.
-Appendix \ref{sec:extra_app} contains some results from our single big body numerical integrations.
-These $N$-body runs support our findings of vertical Lorentzians while also exhibiting a few artifacts resulting from our assumption of a single big body.
-In Appendix \ref{sec:eb} we derive how small body eccentricities $e$ and inclinations $i$ grow with time when the perturbing big bodies have eccentricities $e_{\rm b} > e$, and how our results in Figs.~\ref{fig:locus} and \ref{fig:locus_Ncol} may change as a consequence.
+In Appendix \ref{sec:appendix} we show how viscous stirring in shear-dominated disks should lead to vertical Lorentzians.
+Appendix \ref{sec:extra_app} contains some results from the single big body, dispersion-dominated numerical integrations described in Section \ref{sec:num}.
+Although these $N$-body runs support our findings of vertical Lorentzians, they also exhibit a few artifacts resulting from our assumption of a single big body.